 What causes skin aging?

 Aside from your body, you know, getting older, your genetics and environment play a big role in this.
-But even if you didn’t win in the genetic lottery that grants the prize of youthful skin no matter your age, you can still prevent skin aging.
-Dr. Teo says your environment and lifestyle definitely plays a big part in this.
-Staying under the sun with little to no protection, frequent travelling, emotional stress and lack of sleep can all play a part in making your fine lines, wrinkles, dullness and sunspots to appear.
+But even if you didn’t win the genetic lottery's prize of youthful skin, you can still prevent skin aging.
+Dr. Teo says your environment and lifestyle definitely play a big part in this.
+Staying under the sun with little to no protection, frequent travelling, emotional stress and lack of sleep can all play a part in making fine lines, wrinkles, dullness and sunspots appear.

 Should you really focus on anti-aging?

 The answer is yes and no, depending on the situation.
-Dr. Teo says that if you’ve already noticed the signs of aging on your skin, then that would mean that it might be too late for topicals like those that contain popular ingredients such as retinoids, oligopeptides and hyaluronic acid.
+Dr. Teo says that if you’ve already noticed the signs of aging on your skin, that would mean that it might be too late for topicals or skincare products that you put on your skin — yes, even though they contain popular ingredients such as retinoids, oligopeptides and hyaluronic acid.
 You’d need more power — think lasers and special treatments — to address these issues.
 If you don’t have time to always go for treatments, though, Dr. Teo says FDA-approved at-home devices, like the CollagenUP Facial Wand and SilkPeel Home Medi-Facial Kit, work just as well (although not as fast).

 But those are all for when you already have problems.
-Dr. Teo says the best way to still go about it is to prevent the signs of aging from appearing.
+Dr. Teo says prevention is still better than cure.
 “It’s like when maintaining the body,” she says.
 “It’s much better than addressing it before anything happens and not only when you fall sick.”

 Should you go for whitening or brightening?
 Find out here.